raybishun/selfstudy/ci_cd/jenkins/03_Pipeline_Configuration.md

 1. Configure
 2. Ensure the above pipeline script was saved
 3. Build Now
-4. The build will complete and show the 4 stages per our pipeline script
+4. The build will complete and show the 4 stages defined in our pipeline script

 ### Review Results
 1. Build History\#1